 A very, very common fear children have is being afraid of the dark.
 This is such a common fear that parents often start off their children with night lights from birth.
 Growing up I was such a child who feared the dark.
 Even now if my husband travels I leave a couple lights on so I feel safer.

 This is a fear I didn’t want my children to have.
 It’s not fun feeling fearful.
 I am also nearsighted and have read that vision issues can come from sleeping with a light on.
-If I could prevent my children from being fearful of the dark and possibly help their vision too?
+If I could prevent my kids from having to deal with one of the most common childhood fears and possibly help their vision too?
 I was all for it.

 Sleeping is a time of rest.
 We don’t need lights on.
 Our bodies sleep best if it’s dark and it’s the best way for our mind to recognize that it’s time to sleep.
 With our children we’ve never allowed night lights.
 This helps them sleep well from infancy and has truly minimized any fears of the dark.